Skip to main content

 Research published in Heart Rhythm investigated an alternative method for patent foramen ovale closure to mitigate the risks associated with a permanent implant

 New research shows that cryoablation is a safe and effective approach to close congenital patent foramen ovale (PFO, a small hole in the heart) in patients with atrial fibrillation (AF) undergoing pulmonary vein isolation (PVI) in a single procedure.
-A new study opens in new tab/window in Heart Rhythm opens in new tab/window, the official journal of the Heart Rhythm Society, the Cardiac Electrophysiology Society, and the Pediatric & Congenital Electrophysiology Society, published by Elsevier, details this alternative method to the conventional treatment of implementing a percutaneous metal device for PFO closure, which is associated with adverse events such as infection and arrhythmia.
+A new study in Heart Rhythm, the official journal of the Heart Rhythm Society, the Cardiac Electrophysiology Society, and the Pediatric & Congenital Electrophysiology Society, published by Elsevier, details this alternative method to the conventional treatment of implementing a percutaneous metal device for PFO closure, which is associated with adverse events such as infection and arrhythmia.

 In adults, the prevalence of PFO ranges between 20% and 34%.
 PFO is associated with a variety of disorders, including cryptogenic stroke, transient ischemic attack (TIA), migraine, and decompression sickness.
 Percutaneous device occlusion is currently the standard therapeutic option for PFO-related ischemic stroke.
 However, there are risks associated with implantation of this permanent device, including infection, pericardial effusion, device displacement, thrombus development, and arrhythmia.
 Furthermore, a metal occluder would obstruct future access to the left atrium in interventional treatments such as catheter ablation for AF, mitral valve clamping, and left atrial appendage occlusion.